-The class ItemDefinition is used to model the structure and the range of values of the input and the outcome of decisions
+The class ItemDefinition is used to model the structure and the range of values of the input and the outcome of decisions.

 As a concrete specialization of NamedElement, an instance of ItemDefinition has a name and an optional id and description.
-The name of an ItemDefinition element SHALL be unique within the containing instance of Definitions and its associated namespace.
+The name of an ItemDefinition element SHALL be unique among all item definitions within the containing instance of Definitions and its associated namespace.